ThePhenom-Pro/alx-low_level_programming/README.md

-# alx-low_level_programming
-This repository is about the language C, a low level programming language
+This repository contains the projects in the "0x00.
+C - Hello, World"